Convention Archives 1990- 199916th June 2021 by webspinner

 We had a hat trick of hosting branches this year, Winchester and Solent, Hants and Dorset, and Hants and Surrey, which meant there is no shortage of willing helpers.
 This was not the first time the trio have been linked together – when Winchester and Solent first thought of starting a branch, their first job was to agree on a club name which would not included Hampshire, to avoid confusion with the two other local branches, namely Hants and Surrey and Hants and Dorset.
 All three were mentioned on the most attractive commemorative card showing three ocean liners, a familiar sight in the area, and proof of Southampton`s daily trade in leisure travel.
 The artwork was designed by Paul Marchant.

 Harvey Hadden Centre, Nottingham

-For the Sixtieth Anniversary of the founding of The Cartophilic Society we found ourselves at the Harvey Hadden Centre, and visiting Nottingham for the first time, even though the area has always been one of the spiritual homes of Cartophily, as the home of John Player, and the castle on the hill which featured so prominently in its advertising is visible from most of the surroundings.
-Nottingham and East Midlands Branch were hosting.
+For the Sixtieth Anniversary of the founding of The Cartophilic Society we changed to a two day event, and found ourselves visiting Nottingham for the first time, even though the area has always been one of the spiritual homes of Cartophily, as the home of John Player, and the castle on the hill which featured so prominently in its advertising is visible from most of the surroundings.
+We were based at the Harvey Hadden Centre, and Nottingham and East Midlands Branch were hosting.
 As a quick Society Round up Ted Knight was President and Tony Gardner doing an amazing job, in fact because of his success at Cheltenham in 1995 as part of the Cotswolds Branch, he had become Convention Organiser for the entire Cartophilic Society.

 1999 saw us in Winsford, being hosted by Timperley?
 We had done our research by studying our sets of W. Williams & Co “Views of Chester”, and the follow up from the following year “Views of Chester – As It Was”.
 Quite a bit has changed from those days though!
 The commemorative card for this year was based on Alice in Wonderland.